-The picture above is taken from the C3S and is a visualization of the global surface air temperature anomaly for 2024, 2014 and 2004 as a 10-year comparison.
-It seems that on 21st July 2004, the anomaly was at -0.36 degrees Celsius, and 21st July 2024 was at +0.16 degrees Celsius.
-And 21st July 2024 brought a massive increase of +0.85 degrees Celsius.
-The three years are compared with the 1991-2020 average global surface air temperature anomaly.

-https://iopscience.iop.org/article/10.1088/1748-9326/ad63be

 Based on the above, it seems that heat extremes are no longer a “once a year” kind of event.
 They have increased in frequency and intensity, and it is affecting all aspects of the human life as we know it.
 Which shows just how important weather is to our normal functioning.

 There are multiple studies published that highlight the effects of seasonal weather and climate change extreme events and their effects on mental health and thus on our life as we know it and perceive it.

-https://assets.publishing.service.gov.uk/media/65fdb71af1d3a0001d32ae74/Adverse_Weather_and_Health_Plan_supporting_evidence__1_.pdf

 For example, the UK Health Security Agency has published the “Adverse Weather and Health plan” in 2024, highlighting how weather affects the global population, not just the economy.
-As climate change becomes less and less predictable, it also comes with more intense natural disasters and but also higher pressures on mental health.

 Both heat and cold events lead to significant numbers of deaths each year and they are expected to increase in future years, according to the UKHSA.
 According to the HECC report in 2023 cited in the UKHSA report, heat related deaths are expected to increase to over 21000 in the 2070s if not action is taken against them.
-In 2022, 2985 heat related deaths were observed alone in the summer of 2022 (https://www.gov.uk/government/publications/heat-mortality-monitoring-reports/heat-mortality-monitoring-report-2022).
+In 2022, 2985 heat related deaths were observed alone in the summer of 2022 ().